 The Eurobarometer series is a unique cross-national and cross-temporal survey program conducted on behalf of the European Commission.
 These surveys regularly monitor public opinion in the European Union (EU) member countries and consist of standard modules and special topic modules.
 The standard modules address attitudes towards European unification, institutions and policies, measurements for general socio-political orientations, as well as respondent and household demographics.
 The special topic modules address such topics as agriculture, education, natural environment and resources, public health, public safety and crime, and science and technology.

-This round of Eurobarometer surveys covers the following special topics: (1) the economic crisis, (2) volunteer work, (3) the environment, and (4) helplines for social services.
+This round of Eurobarometer surveys covers the following special topics: (1) the economic crisis, (2) volunteer work, (3) the environment, (4) interests and access to audiovisuals, and (5) helplines for social services.
 Questions in this survey pertain to the effect of the euro on the economic crisis, proper country and EU response to the economy's problems, appropriate response to food shortages and rising food prices, and European Parliament policy priorities.
 Respondents were asked for their opinions concerning volunteering and how often they volunteered, the importance of environmental protection, environmental issues that worried them and the best way to address these issues, and personal efforts to protect the environment.
-Other questions address respondent's usage, knowledge, and opinions of telephone hotlines and helplines for services of social value.
+Other questions address the type, source and frequency of audiovisual content consumed.
+Lastly, respondents were queried on knowledge and opinions of telephone hotlines and helplines for services of social value.

 Demographic and other background information collected includes age, gender, nationality, marital status and parental relations, left-right political self-placement, occupation, age when stopped full-time education, household composition, ownership of a fixed or a mobile telephone and other durable goods, difficulties in paying bills, level in society, and Internet use.
 In addition, country-specific data includes type and size of locality, region of residence, and language of interview (select countries).